apollographql/apollo-federation-subgraph-compatibility/SUBGRAPH_GUIDE.md

    that will be tested.
 Calls should be authenticated with basic `x-api-key` header.
    - You can modify the `proxy.conf.template` to specify different authentication header.
-4. Test only your library by running `make setup` and `make test subgraph={YOUR_IMPLEMENTATION_FOLDER_NAME}` and the results will be outputted to `results.md`.
+4. Test only your library by running `make setup` and `make test subgraph={YOUR_IMPLEMENTATION_FOLDER_NAME}` and the results will be outputted to `results.mdx`.
 Since NGINX proxy will require API KEY and URL, you will need to set it as environment variable prior running tests.